EL Experiences: US Born Children of Immigrants

 3. How educators can better support students

-always sure where to start.
+Many teachers want to improve students’ experiences in their classroom, but aren’t always sure where to start.
 Dr. Dreby offers the advice of normalizing their experiences through language.
-Much like we are careful about not using gendered pronouns and potentially alienating a population of students, we can be purposeful about comments we make about students’ family/home lives to acknowledge and de-stigmatize the experiences of US born children of immigrants.
+Much like we learn to be mindful about not using gendered pronouns and potentially alienating a population of students, we can be purposeful about comments we make about students’ family/home lives to acknowledge and de-stigmatize the experiences of US born children of immigrants.

 Her students offer other powerful advice to educators: